 DE LA FUENTE: This is very much an Atlantic story.
 This is not a story of just Latin America or the United States.
 Racism and black debasement are the common denominator.
 Slavery and racism are what connects these two regions.

 GAZETTE: But there was not Jim Crow, lynching, or enforced segregation against blacks in Latin America.
 Why?

 DE LA FUENTE: Latin America did not have the legally enforced segregated regime of the U.S. South, but segregation existed in many informal ways.
-People of African descent had to no access to establishments, urban areas, neighborhoods, private schools, and educational facilities because many occupations were racially segregated.
+People of African descent had no access to establishments, urban areas, neighborhoods, private schools, and educational facilities because many occupations were racially segregated.
 So even though there was no Jim Crow — and this is an important distinction and I don’t mean to trivialize it — it doesn’t mean that racism was not producing similar social results in Latin America as in the United States.

 GAZETTE: How did racism against blacks unfold throughout Latin America?